July 10, 2013

 To be clear, residential real estate conditions have been improving, albeit from record low levels of activity.
 Sales of both new and existing houses have been trending up recently, but remain near historically low levels.
 Additionally, the quantity of new and existing homes readily available for sale is low.
 Homebuilders in the Sixth Federal Reserve District (which includes Alabama, Florida, and Georgia and parts of Louisiana, Mississippi, and Tennessee) recently reported that new home sales and construction have been ahead of year-earlier levels and that buyer traffic remains strong (see this SouthPoint post).
 Builders noted, however, that access to financing and a shortage of developed lots continued to constrain construction activity.
 In conjunction with the recent construction spending data release, it is this last point that I aim to dig into a bit deeper in this blog post.

-Since the housing bust, development and construction (C&D) lending has been in sharp decline in terms of aggregate dollars and as a percent of total bank assets.
+Since the housing bust, construction and development (C&D) lending has been in sharp decline in terms of aggregate dollars and as a percent of total bank assets.
 Using year-end data, we find that C&D loans peaked in 2007 at $629.4 billion.
 As of 2012, they stood at $203.8 billion.
 As of March 2013, C&D loans accounted for 1.4 percent of bank assets, unchanged from December 2012 and the lowest level since at least 1991.
 The decline in C&D lending is broad based given that similar trends are seen for banks under and over $1 billion in total assets.
 With the recent reports of growing construction spending, will bank lending practices dampen construction growth going forward?

 Banks represent a significant funding source for homebuilders, especially nonpublic homebuilders.
 Using data from 1991 to 2012, there appears to be a strong, positive relationship between bank construction lending and private residential construction put in place—see the chart.
 Of course, it's impossible to tell from this chart whether construction activity is responding to changes in credit supply or credit supply is responding to changes in construction demand.
 However, banks have been extremely tight with credit in the aftermath of the financial crisis, and there aren't many signs that banks plan to change course any time soon.
 So it may be reasonable to assume that a continued reduction in bank C&D lending is likely to limit future gains in construction activity.